 How or why some horses are able to fight off the invading protozoa is unknown.
 Are some horses able to develop immunity?
 Do clinical signs always appear directly after exposure?
 Can the microorganisms lie dormant until an opportune moment arises?
 These are the questions researchers are asking.
 It has been proposed that there is a combination of factors involved.
 There may be a variation in the potency of the invading protozoa and/or the ability of the horse’s immune system to mount a defense.
 There is some evidence that previously infected horses might harbor the microorganism within the central nervous system and that stress can lead to the development of clinical symptoms.
 Hopefully ongoing research will answer these questions and unravel some of the mystery surrounding this disease.

-The role hosts play in spreading EPM
+The role hosts play in spreading EPM in horses

 To get a feel for how EPM is spread it is important to understand the role multiple hosts play in the life cycle of the causative agent.
 The causative agent is a pathogenic microorganism that is capable of causing disease.
 In this case there are two causative agents, Sarcocystis neurona and Neospora hughesi.
 Recent research has revealed that both protozoa have a wide distribution so both need to be considered.
 Since Sarcocystis neurona is the most common agent, we know the most about its life cycle.